|

 • Being struck by moving objects.

-It will not protect the wearer from heavy impact, such as might occur if the object is very large and heavy (e.g. a scaffold tube) or is dropped from a great height (e.g. a hammer from 10 storeys up).
+It will not protect the wearer from heavy impacts, such as might occur if the object is very large and heavy (e.g., a scaffold tube) or is dropped from a great height (e.g., a hammer from 10 stories up).
 Therefore, alternative methods should be used to prevent falling objects and control moving objects.

-Emergency procedures need to be developed for reasonably foreseeable events where workers might become trapped while working at height (e.g. unable to climb back after falling in a safety harness).
+Emergency procedures must be developed for reasonably foreseeable events where workers might become trapped while working at height (e.g., unable to climb back after falling in a safety harness).

-Prevention Of Falling Materials Through Safe Stacking And Storage
+Prevention Of Falling Objects/Materials Through Safe Stacking And Storage

 It is often possible to remove high-level storage from offices and other general workplaces, such as construction sites, and provide storage in warehouses or similar storage facilities.
 If a storage facility is to be installed for the first time, then the following points should be considered: